© All Rights Reserved Ofelia

 Air Malawi also flies into the city from Mzuzu and Blantyre.

-There are several AXA buses per day from Mzuzu to Lilongwe, taking 6.5 hours and costing MK1180 (July 2009).
-These arrive in Lilongwe at the bus terminal south of Old Town - a taxi from this bus station to Old Town will cost at least MK500 (July 2009).
-There are several AXA buses per day from Lilongwe to Blantyre, taking 4.5 hours and costing MK3000 (Aug 2009).
+There are several AXA buses per day from Mzuzu to Lilongwe, taking 6.5 hours.
+These arrive in Lilongwe at the bus terminal south of Old Town - a taxi from this bus station to Old Town is available.
+There are several AXA buses per day from Lilongwe to Blantyre, taking 4.5 hours.
 These leave from the AXA terminal on Murray Road in Old Town.

 Old Town is compact enough to cover on foot.

 There are many local cafes, especially in Area 2, serving cheap meals such as rice/chicken/nsmia/beef.

 Shoprite and Spar also have deli counters with hot food, sandwiches and a bakery.